UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 If our International student team is better suited to your needs, reach out to partnership-umsuintl@union.unimelb.edu.au

-What are UMSU Office Bearers, and how can I contact them?
+Who are the UMSU Office Bearers and how do I contact them?

 UMSU Office Bearers (OBs) are the student representatives who lead our different departments, elected every year in semester 2.